JosephCatrambone/Aij/README.md

 You may have a backprop trainer that you use most of the time, and an Adagrad trainer that you use to impress undergraduates.

-## Why make layer a separate type?

-Originally, networks were just maintaining their own activations, preactivations, and baises for each layer, but there was so much overlap it made sense to split out the layer type.

 ## Why make a matrix type instead of reusing the jBlas DoubleMatrix.

 The matrix class is a very thin wrapper which was done because we might want to swap out jblas in the future.